Insights and Instructions

 What does the cost of the trip pay for?

-In addition to the cost that is already listed for the mission trip, students are able to raise additional support to cover their transportation to and from project or briefing (as part of their project budget), supplies they bought to raise support for the summer (this must be covered through cash gifts or checks made out to the student).
+In addition to the cost that is already listed for the mission trip, students are able to raise additional support to cover their transportation to and from project or briefing (as part of their project budget).
+They can also use some support for supplies they bought to raise support for the summer (Note: this must be covered through cash gifts or checks made out to the student).

 Why do you need a deposit?

 A deposit of $200 is requested by March 31st.
-This money secures the student's position in the project and is needed for upfront expenses such as housing deposits and these preparation resources for the student.
-The $200 amount is ALREADY a part of the total project costs and counts toward the final goal.
+This money secures the student's position in the mission trip and is needed for upfront expenses such as housing deposits and these preparation resources for the student.
+The $200 amount is ALREADY a part of the total summer mission costs and counts toward the final goal.

-Because the deposit is needed before the student has begun support raising parents have often paid the deposit by check or account transfer and made it part of their student’s support to encourage their student.
+Because the deposit is needed before the student may have begun support raising parents have often paid the deposit by check or account transfer and made it part of their student’s support to encourage their student.

 Are all donations tax deductible?